mengmwang/mengmwang/README.md

 I have experience in: Python, R, SQL, MATLAB

-I am currently learning:  Cloud Computing
+I am currently learning:  Cloud Computing and Machine Learning

 I live in Melbourne, Australia.
 In my free time, I like to read, watch TV series and play with my two cats 😄.